davidarchanjo/spring-boot-localstack-sns/README.md

 This project intends to demonstrate the following three points:
 - create a SNS topic on LocalStack (via command line)
 - publish an event to a SNS topic (via command line)
-- subscribe an endpoint from a REST application developed in Spring to consume events published in the SNS topic (via command line)
+- subscribe an REST endpoint to consume events published in a SNS topic (via command line)

 # PREREQUISITES